Goodnotes allows you to create shareable URLs to documents that others can use to access and edit them together with you.

 To assume the view of an active collaborator, tap the document title at the middle-top, then on the avatar of the collaborator.
-You'll see what they see, including their live edits.
+You will see what they see, including their live edits.

-- Tap the Share icon in the navigation bar > Share Link.
+- Tap the Share icon in the Nav Bar > Share Link.

 Tap Send Link from the Share & Export menu and choose an app, e.g. a messaging or email app like Mail, to send the link to, or tap Copy and paste it manually in a message to someone.

 Tip: Viewers can still comment on the shared document.